-The name of Jesus is Jeho-Shua.
-It come from the words, "Jehovah saves" or "salvation is of the Lord" (Jehovah).
-Since salvation is of the Lord, the direction we need for our process of being saved comes from Him, too.
-That principle is constant as long as there are living prophets on the earth.
-Gentiles being able to become full covenant members at the time of the Apostle and Prophet Peter was similar to "all worthy people" receiving the priesthood (or to be blessed by all priesthood functions) at the time of President and Prophet Spencer W. Kimball.

-How was the Priesthood limitation on blacks changed by revelation?

-"The things of God cannot be understood by the spirit of men.
+That principle is constant when there are living prophets on the earth.
+Gentiles being able to become full covenant members at the time of the Apostle and Prophet Peter was similar to "all worthy people" receiving the priesthood (or to be blessed by priesthood functions) at the time of President and Prophet Spencer W. Kimball.
+"Priesthood limitation on blacks was changed by revelation.
+The things of God cannot be understood by the spirit of men.
 It is impossible to always measure and weigh all spiritual things by man's yardstick or scales.
 Admittedly, our direct and positive information is limited.
 I have wished the Lord had given us a little more clarity in the matter.
 But for me, it is enough.
 The prophets for 133 years of the existence of the Church have maintained the position of the prophet of the Restoration that the Negro could not hold the priesthood nor have the temple ordinances which are preparatory for exaltation.
 I believe in the living prophets as much or almost more than the dead ones.
 They are here to clarify and reaffirm.
 I have served with and under three of them.
 The doctrine or policy has not varied in my memory.
 I know it could.
 I know the Lord could change his policy and release the ban and forgive the possible error which brought about the deprivation.
 If the time comes, that he will do, I am sure.
 These smart members who would force the issue, and there are many of them, cheapen the issue and certainly bring into contempt the sacred principle of revelation and divine authority." ". . .
 I am not sure that there will be a change, although there could be.
 We are under the dictates of our Heavenly Father, and this is not my policy or the Church's policy.
 It is the policy of the Lord who has established it, and I know of no change, although we are subject to revelations of the Lord in case he should ever wish to make a change."
-(Teachings of Spencer W. Kimball, Page 448) Then came the marvelous proclamation that Priesthood blessings were available for all worthy male members.
-It is quoted as follows (Doctrine & Covenants -- Official Declaration 2) (emphasis added): June 8, 1978, To all general and local priesthood officers of The Church of Jesus Christ of Latter-day Saints throughout the world:
+(Teachings of Spencer W. Kimball, Page 448) Then came the marvelous proclamation that Priesthood blessings were available for all worthy members.
+It is quoted as follows in the Doctrine & Covenants -- Official Declaration 2

+June 8, 1978, To all general and local priesthood officers of The Church of Jesus Christ of Latter-day Saints throughout the world: